rgm/hello-lagrangian/hello-lagrangian.md

 As it stands, of course, we've broken `make`.
 Let's fix it.

-## 3. Add Lagrangian framework.
+## 3. Add L3 framework.

-We need to tell the compiler about `@l3_suite()`, `@l3_test()` and `l3_main()` syntax by including a header file, and linking against the Lagrangian library.
+We need to tell the compiler about `@l3_suite()`, `@l3_test()` and `l3_main()` syntax by including a header file, and linking against the L3 library.
 It can currently be built as an iOS static framework, OS X dylib or OS X framework.
 I prefer the OS X framework for our purposes: it includes the headers and it's easy for the compiler to find them.